 Some lucky snackers can munch away at night without experiencing negative side effects.
 But unfortunately, that’s not the case for most of us.
 Research suggests that eating at night has consequences.
 And, “late-night eating” isn’t restricted to raiding the fridge after hours.
 Eating regular meals too late can also result in the following side effects.

-• Weight gain: Your metabolism slows down during sleep, so those late-night snacks aren’t getting burned off as easily as they would during the day [6].
+- Weight gain: Your metabolism slows down during sleep, so those late-night snacks aren’t getting burned off as easily as they would during the day [6].
 Plus, many late-night snacks tend to be high in calories, fat and sugar, which can all contribute to weight gain.

-• Disrupted Sleep: Eating late at night can disrupt sleep quality, which can lead to fatigue, irritability and poor concentration the next day.
+- Disrupted Sleep: Eating late at night can disrupt sleep quality, which can lead to fatigue, irritability and poor concentration the next day.
 One study found that eating near bedtime caused participants to wake up more frequently during the night [7].
 So, if you fall asleep but can’t stay asleep at night, it might be the snack cabinet’s fault.

-• Digestive Issues: Eating late at night can also cause digestive problems such as heartburn, bloating and indigestion.
+- Digestive Issues: Eating late at night can also cause digestive problems such as heartburn, bloating and indigestion.
 This is because our bodies don’t digest food as effectively while we’re lying down [8].
 Many late-night snacks are high in fat and sugar, which can be harder to digest, especially for people with acid reflux or other digestive problems.

-• Emotional distress: Regular late-night snacking can lead to feelings of guilt, shame and frustration.
+- Emotional distress: Regular late-night snacking can lead to feelings of guilt, shame and frustration.
 We’ve all been there.
 We can’t fight our cravings at night, and then we beat ourselves up in the morning.
 Over time, this shame cycle can negatively impact your mental health and lead to even more emotion-fueled eating.
 So, it’s important to curb your nighttime snacking—but also to be kind to yourself if you slip up every now and then.

 Now that we’ve covered the not-so-fun side effects, let’s move on to some practical tips on how to curb those late-night cravings.

-Eat Balanced Meals
+Eat Balance Meals

 Eating a balanced diet throughout the day can help reduce late-night cravings by keeping you feeling full and satisfied.
 Focus on foods that are high in protein and fiber, such as lean meats, whole grains and vegetables.
 Taking a complete multivitamin is a great way to fill in those nutritional cracks and achieve a balanced diet if you don’t manage to eat a salad and a few servings of fruit each day.

-Stock Up on Healthy Snacks
+Stock Up On Healthy Snacks

 When you’re shopping for groceries, avoid buying snacks you know you won’t be able to resist when you’re on the sofa at night—especially snacks high in sugar, salt and fat.
 Instead, stock up on healthy alternatives such as dried fruit, nuts and veggies like cherry tomatoes and baby carrots.
 If you crave a crunchy snack, try some low-calorie options like popcorn, rice cakes or sliced apples with peanut butter.
-Healthy breakfast cereals are also a popular option for a late night snack, and you can enjoy with or without milk.
+Healthy breakfast cereals are also a popular option for a late night snack,and you can enjoy them with or without milk.

 Practice Intuitive Eating